 The Naltrexone Pellet/Implant will entirely dissolve and disappear in 3 months.
 The Naltrexone Injectable will last for 1 month.
 The pill form of Naltrexone is taken once daily.

-RDD Center recommends that Naltrexone medication be continued for a full year to ensure long-termsobriety, which gives the patient the best chance for learning how to deal with life without opiates.
-Whichever form of Naltrexone the patient chooses, they will be given a prescription for oral Naltrexone for at least 1 year, which they can get from their local pharmacy.
+RDD Center recommends that Naltrexone medication is continued for a full year to ensure long-term sobriety, giving the patient time and the best chance to learn how to live life without opiates.
+Whichever form of Naltrexone the patient chooses, they are given a prescription for oral Naltrexone for at least 1 year which can be purchased from any local pharmacy.

-Naltrexone Therapy has been a major reason for many of our patient's continued success.
-Some of our patients will come back every 1 to 2 months for another implant or injection.
+Naltrexone Therapy is a major reason for many of our patient’s continued success.
+Some of our patients come back every 1 to 2 months for another implant or injection.
 Patients like the security this provides.
 Most are amazed at the lack of cravings for opiates while using Naltrexone.
-Another benefit our patients may find when taking Naltrexone is that it may reduce the cravings for sweets, high-fat foods such as cookies, chocolate, cake and ice cream.
+An added side benefit our patients may find when taking Naltrexone is that it may reduce the cravings for sweets and high-fat foods such as cookies, chocolate, cake and ice cream.

-Naltrexone Therapy can only be started when a person has been detoxed under anesthesia and 'clean' from all opiates.
-Use of Naltrexone while actively using an opiate or still experiencing withdrawal would cause extreme pain and suffering for the patient.
-New patients wanting just Naltrexone Therapy must detox 'cold turkey' on their own and have remained off of all opiates for at least 14-28 days, depending on the specific opiate use.
-These patients are very few because most cannot endure the suffering of a 'cold turkey' detox and find it hard to stay 'clean' for the required time.
+Naltrexone Therapy is only started after a person has been detoxed under anesthesia and ‘clean’ from all opiates.
+Use of Naltrexone while actively using an opiate or still experiencing withdrawal causes extreme pain and suffering for the patient.
+New patients wanting just Naltrexone Therapy must detox ‘cold turkey’ on their own and have remained off of all opiates for at least 14-28 days, depending on the specific opiate use.
+These patients are very few because most cannot endure the suffering of a ‘cold turkey’ detox and find it challenging and difficult to stay ‘clean’ for the required time.

 * Pellet therapy – additional $450

-WARNING: Patients need to be aware that using opiate drugs with the use of Naltrexone could cause serious health problems and trying to use increased amounts of opiate drugs to "override" the blocking effects of Naltrexone could even cause overdose and death.
+WARNING: Patients need to be aware that using opiate drugs with the use of Naltrexone can cause serious health problems and trying to use increased amounts of opiate drugs to “override” the blocking effects of Naltrexone can even cause overdose and death.